 The Executive Committee is charged to handle the affairs of the society between meetings and consists of five officers.

-President: Beth Karlin
+Past President: Beth Karlin

 Beth Karlin believes the role of a researcher is not only to better understand the world but also to improve it — she devotes time equally amongst both goals.
 She works as a research psychologist, social change strategist, and program evaluator.
 Beth is the Research Director at U. Southern California as at the Norman Lear Center, studying and shaping the impact of entertainment and media on society.
 She founded the SEE Change Institute, bringing together academics and practitioners on program strategy, implementation, research and evaluation of behavioral programs for social and environmental change.